developerforce/Force.com-Toolkit-for-Jasper/README.md

 1. Jasper APIs should be considered single-threaded; there is nothing in the current implementation to prevent concurrent Jasper API calls.

 2. The JasperPush Visualforce Page accepts XML in the ‘data’ form parameter and creates a record representing the Jasper event.
 This record creation can then be used in a trigger, workflow, process, etc. At present, a single event type, ‘SIM State Change’, is supported.
-To add more, create an SObject to hold the event, with name corresponding to the rule trigger in Jasper (e.g. ‘SIM Data Limit’), fields for whatever you’re sending in the email.
+To add more, create an SObject to hold the event, with name corresponding to the rule trigger in Jasper (e.g. ‘SIM Data Limit’), and fields for whatever you’re sending in the email.
 Extend the objectNames and fieldNames maps in the JasperPushController Apex class to handle the new event.
+The Jasper notification messages are defined in the [Jasper API Schema](https://jcc.jasperwireless.com/provision/secure/apidoc/schema/JasperAPI.html); each has a corresponding type ending 'InfoType', for example, [SimImeiChangeInfoType](https://jcc.jasperwireless.com/provision/secure/apidoc/schema/JasperAPI.html#LinkCA).